Last Updated: 23rd August 2024

 Step 1: Update Your Social Media Policy

 Start with updating your social media policy.
-Make sure it doesn’t prohibit social media use, because that kinda defeats the point of employee advocacy. 🀣
+Most importantly, make sure it doesn’t prohibit social media use at work, because that defeats the point of employee advocacy!

 Employees want to know the basics: what they can and can’t post on social media.